microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 ## Description

-This part of Reunion AppLifecycle makes rich UWP activation functionality available to non-MSIX-packaged Win32 app types.
+This part of Windows App SDK AppLifecycle makes rich UWP activation functionality available to non-MSIX-packaged Win32 app types.
 There are 2 main aspects to consider:

 -   Which activation kinds will unpackaged apps be able to use?